-Cycling is full of extraordinary numbers - the distances ridden, the calories consumed, the tires trashed.
+Cycling is full of extraordinary numbers - distances ridden, calories consumed, tires trashed.
 Another statistic that can seem astounding is the number of pedal strokes made.

 Let's suppose it takes you six hours to ride a century and you pedal at the rate of 90 rpm throughout.
 As you cross the finish line, you will be making pedal stroke number 64,800 (32,400 for each leg).